DOSAYGO-Research/cornice/README.md

 ./cornice
 ```

-Cornice outputs top-performing prime-generator pairs, giving you an immediate glimpse into the avalanche qualities you’re dealing with.
+Cornice uses parallelization for much of the code, and outputs top-performing prime-generator pairs, giving you an immediate glimpse into the avalanche qualities you’re dealing with.
 This makes refining and choosing your hash parameters so much smoother!

 ## Reading the Results